paul-hammant/imapdigester/README.md

 chmod +x cron_run_imapdigester.sh
 ```

-Then customize that as appropriate for your email provider and account details.
+Then customize `cron_run_imapdigester.sh` as appropriate for your email provider and account details.
 If you run that shell script, you should be able it's output in `imapdigester_output.txt`.

-## One Dollar & Ten Cents?
+You also have a `my_digesters_setup_sample.py` in the root folder that should be copied to `my_digesters_setup.py` and

-The $1.10 referenced is 0.7 Watt for 8760 hours (one year) at current electricity prices (18c/KWh).
-The Pi Zero on its
+then edited to customize.
+You don't have to delete th digiesters you're not needing (they only tak a small amount of cpu
-own consumes a quarter of that, and the rest is the USB wifi dongle.
-Inefficiency of a 110V to 5V transformer is not
+time per notification email and are effectively benign if they don't match against the headers of the email.
+You
-factored in.
-Refer a [Pi power usage page](http://www.pidramble.com/wiki/benchmarks/power-consumption).
+would add new digesters here too, as well as change parameters for individual digesters that you do want.

 ## Scheduling the job with Cron